tasdikrahman/tasdikrahman.me/_posts/2020-11-27-to-self-host-or-to-not-self-host-your-kubernetes-cluster.md

 If you are in a very specialised environment where you absolutely know what you are doing and you must, this post is obviously not for you, in which case I would love to hear more about your learnings :).

+Co-incendentally, my last post was also about the trade-offs in specific situation similar to this situation, hope you have this piece informative.
 ### Links

 - [https://tasdikrahman.me/2020/07/22/a-few-notes-on-gke-kubernetes-upgrades/](https://tasdikrahman.me/2020/07/22/a-few-notes-on-gke-kubernetes-upgrades/)